georgestevens-svs/hello-world/README.md

 1328  After merge of edit-readme2 to master and delete of that branch, in VS I create edit-readme3 branch.
 And write this message.
 Then in changes I see there is one change and write a commit message and commit all.
+1345 After merge of above and delete of it in VS I create edit-readme4 branch and link it to origin\master and have changes to remote propagated locally.